szilard/datascience-latency/README.md

 3   | SQL                            | 100M     | 1s   | 100M
 4   | Adding numbers                 | 1B       | 1s   | 1B

-Take these numbers with a great caveat.
+Take these numbers with a caveat though.
 While hardware performance does not vary orders of magnitude, the performance across tools unfortunately (and somewhat surprisingly) does.
 Some tools are 10x-100x slower than the best ones (the above numbers reflect the best tools).